Ted Henning

 Ted Henning is an American video game and animation producer, and former stage, television, and film actor, producer, and screenwriter.

 Acting and writing career

-Early roles - Stage acting and voice work
+Early roles – Stage acting and voice work

 Early acting work includes the Off-Broadway stage play The Moon Dreamers (1969), and several roles (St. Augustine, Mailman, Dragon, Alvin) in the Broadway production Gloria and Esperanza in the ANTA Playhouse (1970).
 He provided the English voice of Lung Tai in Blood of the Dragon (1971).

 Television and film

-Acting

 His feature film roles include playing Robert Campbell in The Lincoln Conspiracy (1977), Mr. Wetzle in Our Winning Season (1978), Jimmy in The Prize Fighter (1979), Ted in The First Turn-On!
 (1983), and Fabian Marks in Livin' Large!
 (1991).
 On television, he was a regular cast member on Tush (also known as The Bill Tush Show).
 Other roles included Chip Taylor in the unaired CBS sitcom The Elvira Show and Darrel Gordon in Port Charles.